gurunandan-bhat/vernarch/content/regions/north.md

 are lined with residences of princely states, erstwhile nobles and rich traders who wanted to have a place in this holy city.
 They opened out to a view of the holy river and have steps leading to the waters
-{{< figure src="/images/regions/Delhi 3.png" caption="The famous poet Mirza Ghalib’s haveli.
-Though this building has been restored and renovated, it still retains some character of what it must have been earlier.
+{{< figure src="/images/regions/Delhi 3.png" caption="**The famous poet Mirza Ghalib’s Haveli** Though this building has been restored and renovated, it still retains some character of what it must have been earlier.
 The entrance ceiling is vaulted with generous use of arches in its construction" width="100%" class="essay-image" >}}
 {{<blockquote position="right">}}the banks of the Ganges in Varanasi are lined with residences of princely states, erstwhile nobles and rich traders who wanted to have a place in this holy city.{{</blockquote>}} A typical haveli in north India has a number of courtyards.
 The primary entrance has massive